Eucharistic discipline: Methodist practice

 The Doctrines and Discipline of the Methodist Church specifies that "Upon entering the church let the communicants bow in prayer and in the spirit of prayer and meditation approach the Blessed Sacrament."
 Traditionally, before the Lord's Supper is celebrated on a Sunday, Methodist pastors meet with class leaders and their class meetings on the preceding Friday (the traditional day of fasting in Methodism) to "inquire how their souls are prospering; to exhort, reprove, advise, etc., as duty may require, preparatory to their receiving the Lord's Supper."

 In many Methodist connexions, such as the United Methodist Church, the table is made available to all people, and none are turned away.
 This practice is referred to as keeping an "Open table".
 The general invitation is typically made in the ritual, "Christ our Lord invites to his table all who love him, who earnestly repent of their sin and seek to live in peace with one another."
 All are free to communicate at the appropriate time, though unbaptized persons who respond to the invitation are urged to be instructed in and receive baptism as soon as possible, as Methodism recognises that in normal circumstances, baptism should be a prerequisite to a person's partaking in the Eucharist.
 Other Methodist connexions, such as the African Methodist Episcopal Zion Church, teach that "No person shall be admitted to the Lord's Supper among us who is guilty of any practice from which we would exclude a Member of our Church."
 The Wesleyan Holiness Association of Churches holds that "Being the Communion Feast, only those who have faith in Christ and love for the saints should be called to participate (Matt.
 26:26-29; Luke 22:19-20; 1 Cor.
 11:23-29)."

 Oriental Orthodox practice

+The celebration of the Holy Qurobo in a congregation of the Indian Orthodox Church.

 In Oriental Orthodox Christianity, the "holiness of the Church is traditionally tied scripturally with the Jerusalem Temple."
 As such, believers fast after midnight and "sexual intercourse is prohibited the night before communion."

 Pope Dionysius of Alexandria taught that with regard to menstruating women that "not even they themselves, being faithful and pious, would dare when in this state either to approach the Holy Table or to touch the Body and Blood of Christ."
 As such, Oriental Orthodox Christian women, such as those belonging to the Coptic Orthodox Church, are not permitted to receive Holy Communion while they are menstruating.

 In the Ethiopian Orthodox Church, people who are ritually unclean may approach the church but are not permitted to enter it; they instead stand near the church door and pray during the liturgy.